joaquinvazquezgarcia/react-logos-carousel/README.md

 # logos-carousel-react

-A fully responsive and customizable React carousel, ideal for showcasing logos, images, or other visual content.
+Fully responsive and customizable React carousel, ideal for showcasing logos, images, or other visual content.
 **Features:**

 - Smooth infinite scrolling.